liqlos/jetbrains-kubectl-e2e-tests/README.md

 - For Windows, use [local_install.bat](local_install.bat).

 Please note that you still need to install Docker and JRE yourself.
 You can also install the Kotest plugin for IntelliJ IDEA to work with tests from IDEA conveniently.

+Pipeline run time can be optimized further by building a custom Docker image where `kind` and JRE are preinstalled.
+Cluster creation should remain in the pipeline because it requires the Docker-in-Docker service (dind), and `kubectl` installation should also be a part of the pipeline to allow parameterizing its version from GitLab when running with parameters.

+There are a lot of hardcoded commands in tests some of which are repeatedly used, they could be extracted in a separate file, for example object "KubectlCommands" with commands as string values or parametrized methods, but at this point with current quantity of tests it seems like it would introduce more unnecessary complexity rather than help to structure code.